MicrosoftDocs/power-automate-docs/articles/ui-flows/create-desktop.md

 1. Select **Download package**.
 1. Open the **Setup.Microsoft.PowerAutomate.UIflow.exe** file.
 This file is likely in your **Downloads** folder after you downloaded it in the previous step.
-1. Follow the instructions in the UI flows (preview) setup installer to complete the installation.
+1. Follow the instructions in the UI flows setup installer to complete the installation.

     Once the UI flows installer completes, you'll receive a prompt from your browser to activate the extension.

-1. On Microsoft Edge (Chromium), select each warning icon in the top right of the browser, and then select **Enable extension**.
+1. On Microsoft Edge (Version 80 or later), select each warning icon in the top right of the browser, and then select **Enable extension**.
 1. On Google Chrome, select **Enable extension** when prompted.

    > [!TIP]
    > If you did not see the prompt in your browser, check the following:
-   > - You must use the Microsoft Edge (Chromium) or Google Chrome browser.
+   > - You must use the Microsoft Edge (Version 80 or later) or Google Chrome browser.
    > - You may have to manually enable the extension.
-For Microsoft Edge (Chromium), navigate to **edge://extensions** or for Google Chrome, navigate to **chrome://extensions**.
+For Microsoft Edge (Version 80 or later), navigate to **edge://extensions** or for Google Chrome, navigate to **chrome://extensions**.
    > - If Power Automate's UI flows extension does not appear, you can reinstall it with the [UI flows installer](https://go.microsoft.com/fwlink/?linkid=2102613).

    Continue after you've installed the extension.